Flavio Alves: Early years

 Alves was born in Rio de Janeiro, Brazil and served the Brazilian navy for several years before coming to America in 1997.
-He was granted political asylum in the United States in 1998 based on political opinion and sexual orientation after he wrote the book, Toque de Silêncio ("Call to Silence", 1997), describing his life as a gay man in the Brazilian navy.
+He was granted political asylum in the United States in 1998 based on political opinion and sexual orientation after he wrote the book, Toque de Silêncio ("Call to Silence", 1997), describing the history of gays and lesbians serving in the Brazilian military.
 His request was granted because, according to Alves, he received death threats upon publishing his book.
 Although various human rights organizations, LGBT activists, and former São Paulo mayor Marta Suplicy supported his claim, it has also divided the Brazilian gay community.
 He attended Columbia University in New York City, where he earned an undergraduate degree in political science in 2007.
 In the early 2000s he worked as an assistant for then-Congressman Anthony Weiner (D-NY) and then-New York Senator Hillary Clinton (D-NY).